ceramicskate0/JWT-Dashboard/README.md

 5. Choose the py file and click **Next**

 ## 🎯 Usage
 - Tool runs passive.
-It will look for JWTs in Proxy history if you turn on extensions in you scanner.
+- It will look for JWTs in Proxy history if you turn on extensions in you scanner.
+- From there you can stay in the tool or work with others ones through this extension

 ## 🛡 Security Notice